shpokas-io/bookstop-webapp/README.md

 ## About The Project

-BookStop is a full-stack application that provides users with a seamless experience for managing and discovering books.
-The project is built using ASP.NET Core for the backend and React with Vite for the frontend.
+This project is a full-stack application featuring backend logic and calculations.<br> It was developed within a 7-day sprint for [PresentConnection](https://presentconnection.eu/).<br> After an initial review, all issues were addressed and refined based on feedback from senior developers.

 - Add, edit, delete, and view books.
 - Easily find books using search filters.